Office of Historic Preservation

 A second program is the Owner-Occupied Rehabilitation Loan Program, which is offered through the City's Housing and Neighborhood Services Department.
 This program helps low to moderate-income property owners with their restoration and rehabilitation projects through a combination of loans and grants.
 For information, contact the Office of Historic Preservation at 215-9274.

-San Antonio Conservation Society Accepting Applications for Grants Program
+San Antonio Conservation Society Grants Program

 Examples of grant projects funded in past